 Ever wondered by many professional YouTubers shoot video at 24 frames per second?
 You have probably heard it explained away as "the most cinematic" frame rate.
 You probably also heard that people can't see frame rates beyond about 30 fps.
 Well, that's wrong (ask a gamer if they notice the difference between 60 and 144 fps).

 The real reason why 24 fps is so common is purely historical: It is basically the minimum frame rate that allows a moving image without annoying flickering.
-Video used to be shot on physical film, so keeping the frame rate as low as possible saved on film costs.
+Video used to be shot on physical film, so keeping the frame rate as low as possible saved on costs.
 Apparently it also helped with sound synchronisation.

 The default upload file size limit in NGINX is 1 MB, so if you are using it as a reverse proxy for your Tuskfish CMS site, you may need to increase it.
 You can do this globally for the server itself, or you can do it on a site-by-site basis.